-- 7. UKAD has concluded that, in view of the typical number of TUE applications per League per year (which then broken down further by club is obviously even smaller), there is a genuine risk that disclosure of the information requested may identify any individual making a TUE application.
+- 10. UKAD has concluded that, in view of the typical number of TUE applications in the Premier League each year (as evidenced by the above response), there is a genuine risk that disclosure of the information requested may identify any individual making a TUE application.
 This would mean that any information relating to such an application would constitute "personal data" as defined in Section 3(2) of the Data Protection Act 2018 ('DPA') and Article 4(1) of the General Data Protection Regulation (EU) 2016/679 ('UK GDPR').
-This is because it would be information relating to an identified living individual. - 8.
+This is because it would be information relating to an identified living individual. - 11.
 Moreover, given the obvious link between TUE applications and health, there is a risk that such disclosure would also constitute processing of special category (health) data (per section 10(1) DPA and Article 9 UK GDPR).
-There is a general prohibition on processing special category data save for where relevant conditions apply. - 9.
+There is a general prohibition on processing special category data save for where relevant conditions apply. - 12.
 As a starting point, having determined that the information you have requested is personal data, UKAD has gone on to consider whether disclosure would contravene any of the data protection principles as set out in Chapter 2, Article 5(1)(a) of the UK GDPR.
-The first data protection principle states that personal data shall be processed transparently, fairly and lawfully.
+The first data protection principle states that personal data shall be processed transparently, fairly and lawfully. - 13.
+The lawful basis on which UKAD generally processes this type of personal data is contained in Chapter 2, Article 6(1)(e) of the GDPR and section 8 of the DPA, being that it is necessary for the performance of a task carried out in the public interest (i.e., eliminating doping in sport).
+However, as set out in the Information Commissioner's (ICO) Guidance Note on section 40 of the Act, UKAD's lawful processing of personal data for this purpose does not extend to disclosure to the general public under the Act1. - 14.
+Accordingly, UKAD may only lawfully disclose the information you have requested on a different basis.
+The only two bases that may apply are consent (being consent to disclose that information under the Act) or if disclosure would be necessary for the purposes of legitimate interests.
+Athletes applying for a TUE have an expectation that their application and the details associated with it will remain confidential.
+Therefore, UKAD may only lawfully disclose this information to you if it is necessary for the purposes of legitimate interests (which outweigh the corollary interests of the relevant athlete).
+To establish this lawful basis, all three of the following criteria must be met: